Its123Miguel321/AdvancedAreas/README.md

 ## Features
 ### Priority
-Every area has its own priority.
+Every area has its own priority, so you can have overlapping areas.
 ### Control Events
 You can disable/enable events for each area!
 - Block Breaking